Cyprus Aydin University

-Cyprus Aydın University (Kıbrıs Aydın Üniversitesi) was founded in 2013 by the Özok company.
-It is accredited by YÖK, the Higher Education Council of Turkeyl; and YÖDAK, the Higher Education Planning, Evaluation, Accreditation and coordination Council of Northern Cyprus, but not by any international accrediting agency.
-Ayşegül Büyükgönenç is the Acting Rector.
+Cyprus Aydin University (Kıbrıs Aydın Üniversitesi) was founded in 2013 by the Özok company.
+It is accredited by YÖK, the Higher Education Council of Turkey; and YÖDAK, the Higher Education Planning, Evaluation, Accreditation and coordination Council of Northern Cyprus, but not by any international accrediting agency.
+Yadigar İzmirli is the Acting Rector.

 Campus

 The campus is located near the city of Kyrenia, in the Kazafani (Ozanköy) area and consists of two buildings and a basketball court.